grumpymaker/sleephq-pi/README.md

 This is a rough and dirty log of what I'm doing to automate my SleepHQ uploads until the Magic Uploader is open-sourced.

+## TL;DR
+I remove the SD Card from my CPAP (currently a ResMed AirSense 11), insert it into my USB card reader, and plug that into the Raspberry Pi.
+Either on a timer or on device detection it runs sleephq-pi.sh which copies the data from the SD card, backs it up to my Dropbox, and uploads it automatically to SleepHQ (using a Selenium automation).
+It automatically unmounts the SD card when it is done and sends me a text message confirmation.

 ## TODO
+- Setup either a Cronjob or autodetect the USB device and run the script.
+Maybe on RPi boot and login?
 - Add in SMS notifications (probably through Make.com/Twilio since I use that infrastructure already.
 IFTTT could work too)
 - Abstract out the paths and crentials to a config file (copy a sample config from the git repo into home directory)